-Note- See IS 9.1.7(3) for detailed requirements on the layout and content of the Air Operator Certificate.
+Note- See IS 9.1.7(2) for detailed requirements on the layout and content of the Air Operator Certificate.

-(3) The operations specifications associated with the Air Operator Certificate shall contain the authorisations, conditions, limitations and approvals issued by the Authority in accordance with the standards which are applicable to operations and maintenance conducted by the AOC holder.

-Note - See IS 9.1.7(5) for the layout and content of the Operations Specifications.

-(4) Air operator certificates and their associated operations specifications first issued from November 2008 shall follow the layouts of IS: 9.1.7(2) and IS: 9.1.7(3).
+- (3) The operations specifications associated with the Air Operator Certificate shall contain the specific approvals, conditions, limitations and approvals issued by the Authority in accordance with the standards which are applicable to operations and maintenance conducted by the AOC holder. - Note 1- See IS 9.1.7(3) for the layout and content of the Operations Specifications. - Note 2 The MEL constitutes an integral part of the operations manual. - (4) Air operator certificates and their associated operations specifications first issued from November 2008 shall follow the layouts of IS: 9.1.7(2) and IS: 9.1.7(3).